RoseKavalier/H3Plugins/README.md

 >The released code may be freely used in your own plugins, although beware the potential conflicts with SoD_SP.

 **What about using non-public code?**
->You can always try to make your case and convince me to make these public, or to release them in a separate plugin - similar to *H3.TextColor* or *H3.LodTable*.
+>You can always try to make your case and convince me to make these public, or to release them in a separate plugin - similar to *H3.TextColor* or *H3.LodTable* which were originally meant to be a part of SoD_SP.
 Keep in mind that SoD_SP is specifically intended to be available as a single player plugin only and some elements may not be able to be similarly separated.

 ## Help